LootToken/Loot-Marketplace-Framework/README.md

 - Equip pets, cosmetics and weapons to use in battle.
 - Leaderboards for guilds and players.
 - Progress is never lost, and bound to your account/blockchain.
-- A full functioning in game marketplace has been integrated to showcase how assets can be sold, bought and traded on the marketplace framework.
+- A full functioning in game marketplace has been integrated to showcase how assets can be sold, bought and traded on the Loot marketplace framework.

 #### Accessing LootClicker items in the wallet
 - You may register an account with a pre-existing private key, or else a new one will be created for you.